Skip to content

 Disable Memory Saver Toggle button on Chrome Computer

-However, if you want to disable it for a few sites you often use at work or that do not autosave, you can add them under the exception list, as mentioned.
+It will disable the Memory Saver for all the websites and tabs.
+However, if you want to turn it off for a few sites you often use at work or that do not autosave, you can add them under the exception list, as mentioned.

 On the Performance settings tab under the Memory Saver section, click the Add button for the Always keep these sites active option and enter the URL.
-Hit the Add button on the pop-up window to save the site address as the exception.
-Make sure the Memory Saver toggle is on for all other sites.

 Always keep these sites active under Memory Saver Chrome browser